11 years of unprecedented restoration works

-The process of restoration of one of the most famous baroque monuments in Ukraine started in 2009 and was organized in three stages: reinforcement of the basement on the hill; restoration of external facades; work on interiors.
+The process of restoration of the famous baroque monument started in 2009 and took place in three stages: reinforcement of the basement on the hill; restoration of external facades; work on interiors.

 Simultaneously with the work on the facades, for the first time ever, was carried out a restoration of the cast-iron stairs leading to the porch of the church.
 Each step was dismantled, restored, and returned to its original place after the repair and strengthening work.

-On the route of my Kiev Old Town Tour, we always visit St.Andrew’s Hill where the church is standing.
-One of the most breathtaking views of the city of Kyiv opens from the observation deck around St. Andrew’s Church.
+On the route of my Kyiv Old Town Tour, we visit St.Andrew’s Hill where the church is standing.
+From the observation deck of St. Andrew’s Church opens one of the most breathtaking views of the city of Kyiv.

-After the external fortifications, restorers began to work with the facads of the temple.
+After the external fortifications, restorers began to work with the facades of the temple.
 Scientists sought to recreate as close as possible to the authentic project of the 18th century.
-The architect of the church, Francesco Bartolomeo Rastrelli designed it together with the Mariinsky Palace, therefore their style is very similar.
+The architect of the church, Francesco Bartolomeo Rastrelli designed it together with the Mariinsky Palace.
+Therefore, the two glorious constructions are similar in style.

-The works of the restoration of the exterior were started in 2015 and lasted 2 years.
-In October 2016 came time for the third stage of restoration works.
-And this time, of the interior, thus the church was closed for visitors and parishioners for 5 years.
+The restoration works of the exterior started in 2015 and lasted 2 years.
+In October 2016, the third stage of restoration work of the interior began.
+And this time, the church was closed to visitors and parishioners for 5 years.

-For the first time in the history of St. Andrew’s Church was restored the throne, which symbolises the place of installation of the cross by the Apostle Andrew on St. Andrew’s Hill in the first century AD.
+For the first time in history, in St. Andrew’s Church was restored the throne, which symbolizes the place of the installation of the cross by the Apostle Andrew on St. Andrew’s Hill in the 1st century AD.